 Remember remember the 5th of November…

-Being on holiday during the first week of November doesn’t mean missing out on Guy Fawkes fun, as there are dozens of bonfire events and fantastic fireworks displays taking place all over Cornwall.
+There are dozens of bonfire events and fantastic fireworks displays taking place all over Cornwall.
 From small community gatherings to big and bold bobby dazzlers, whatever your preference you’re sure of an ooh-ahh-mazing time.
 So wrap up warm and head out under the stars to watch explosions of colour light up the night skies, eat bonfire toffee and write messages with a sparkler.

 Here are a few suggestions to get your fire-party started: